Placements '24: Resources & Advice

 GFG is probably the only resource you need for these MCQs.
 It is very common for the companies to directly pick questions from here, and the explanations are also very good.

-Here are also some conscise notes that I started maintainging as I solved these MCQs, as well as from the questions I saw in my online assements and that of my seniors.
+Here are also some conscise notes about OOPS that I started maintainging as I solved these MCQs, as well as from the questions I saw in my online assements and that of my seniors.
 I have no plans of updating them, and they probably won’t make any sense if you haven’t studied the topic first.
 But if you have, they might be a good refresher and help you in remembering some important or lesser known points, and getting those ‘tricky’ questions right.

 CPP Topics